Ways to Prevent Email Account being compromised in a Breach

 What were your thoughts when you learned that your email address had been pwned in a data breach?

-What role does email typically play in data breaches and data leaks and how can an effective email security solution prevent the compromise of email accounts and sensitive data?
+What role does email typically play in data breach and data leaks and how can an effective email security solution prevent the compromise of email accounts and sensitive data?

 How can open-source software and open-source operating systems be leveraged in an email security solution to provide a level of security that exceeds what proprietary solutions offer?